BooRuleDie/SQLi-Test-Setup/README.md

 ### Details

-I recommend using DBeavers as it's compatible with all these databases.
+I recommend using DBeaver as it's compatible with all these databases.
 If that's the case, you should use the following URL value to be able to connect MySQL properly:
 ```URL
 jdbc:mysql://localhost:3306/test_db?allowPublicKeyRetrieval=true&useSSL=false
 ```

+In order to connect ORACLE database, you can use following data:
+* database name: `FREEPDB1`
+* username: `SYS`
+* role: `SYSDBA`
+* password: `password you specified in the docker-compose file`